Talking Points for thread’s 2025 Legislative Policy Ask

 As child care businesses continue to close, staff turnover remains high, and the cost of care for families grows, sustainable state funding for the child care sector in Alaska is desperately needed.
-That’s why thread, along with our partners at the Alaska Early Childhood Advocacy Group (AECAG) have come together to ask the Alaska Legislature for a $30.5 million dollar increase to the operating budget Child Care Benefits line item.
-This money will got to support child care programs, early educators, and families across Alaska.
+That’s why thread, along with our partners at the Alaska Early Childhood Advocacy Group (AECAG) have come together to ask the Alaska Legislature for a minimum $22 million dollar investment in the state operating budget to stabilize child care.
+This money will go to support child care programs, early educators, and families across Alaska.
 Please consider the talking points below and send a message to Senators on the Finance Committee encouraging support for an additional state investment to our struggling child care system.

 • Most early educators do not receive paid benefits from their employer